 We also really appreciate being able to talk with vendors, ask questions, compare, and actually handle the curriculum in person!
 So many purchasing mistakes can be avoided that way.

 Not to mention the used curriculum exchange!
 Woot!
 Can you just see me with my roll cart luggage, scooping up great curriculum deals, games, science materials, and readers?
-It’s a reality and it’s a beautiful thing. 🙂
+It’s a beautiful thing. 🙂

 5. Wisdom & Experience